 Depending on what night you visit there will either be the house bag piper or Hawaiian kumu (Hawaiian for teacher).
 They will tell you a little bit about why they are there, their relationship with Fleetwoods, spout off some history, put on a small show and eventually light the tiki torches.

-Current COVID restrictions require a reservation in advance for tables but the bar is open for walk ins.
+A reservation in advance is recommended for tables but the bar is open for walk ins.
 Book your table today and make sure you stop at the bar to say hi – I have been tending bar here on the weekends for the past 9 years!
 You won’t be disappointed as Fleetwoods is one of the best restaurants in Lahaina!

 Ahh live music.
 After the year we had with 2020, I know live music was something I took for granted and missed tremendously.
 Many restaurants on Maui have live performances – during happy hours, dinner and even breakfast.

-Some of the best places to catch live music on Maui are Fleetwoods on Front Street, Maui Brew Co.
-(Kihei), Da Playground, Down the Hatch and the Dirty Monkey.
+Some of the best places to catch live music on Maui are Fleetwoods on Front Street, Maui Brew Company (Kihei), Da Playground, Down the Hatch and the Dirty Monkey.

 Honey Bee Sanctuary